amazon-braket/amazon-braket-algorithm-library/README.md

     The Bernstein-Vazirani algorithm finds the hidden string in an oracle with just a single application of the oracle.
 The algorithm was one of the first examples to demonstrate quasi-polynomial speed-up over a probabilistic classical computer.

 Running notebooks locally requires additional dependencies located in notebooks/textbook/requirements.txt.
+See notebooks/textbook/README.md for more information.

 ---
 ## <a name="conda">Creating a conda environment</a>